seeu-inspace/easyg/README.md

 ### <ins>SSRF</ins>

-SSRF with blacklist-based input filters bypass: Some applications block input containing hostnames like `127.0.0.1` and localhost, or sensitive URLs like `/admin`.
+**SSRF with blacklist-based input filters bypass** Some applications block input containing hostnames like `127.0.0.1` and localhost, or sensitive URLs like `/admin`.
 In this situation, you can often circumvent the filter using various techniques:
 - Using an alternative IP representation of `127.0.0.1`, such as `2130706433`, `017700000001`, or `127.1`;
 - Registering your own domain name that resolves to `127.0.0.1`.
 You can use spoofed.burpcollaborator.net for this purpose or the domain `firefox.fr` is a DNS that point to `127.0.0.1`.;
 - Obfuscating blocked strings using URL encoding or case variation.

-SSRF with whitelist-based input filters bypass
+**SSRF with whitelist-based input filters bypass**
 - You can embed credentials in a URL before the hostname, using the `@` character.
 For example: `https://expected-host@evil-host`.
 - You can use the `#` character to indicate a URL fragment.
 For example: `https://evil-host#expected-host`.
 - You can leverage the DNS naming hierarchy to place required input into a fully-qualified DNS name that you control.
 For example: `https://expected-host.evil-host`.
 - You can URL-encode characters to confuse the URL-parsing code.
 This is particularly useful if the code that implements the filter handles URL-encoded characters differently than the code that performs the back-end HTTP request.
 - You can use combinations of these techniques together.

-Other tips
+**Other tips**
 - By combining it with an open redirect, you can bypass some restrictions.
 [An example](https://portswigger.net/web-security/ssrf/lab-ssrf-filter-bypass-via-open-redirection): `http://vulnerable.com/product/nextProduct?path=http://192.168.0.12:8080/admin/delete?username=carlos`
 - Open Redirect Bypass:
   - https://subdomain.victim.com/r/redir?url=https%3A%2F%2Fvictim.com%40ATTACKER_WEBSITE.COM?x=subdomain.victim.com%2f